Michael-Purser/Optimal-Robot-Ninja/README.md

 [C++ Implementation log](#implementation-log)

 ## About
-This repository contains the matlab and C++ code written for the master thesis 'Optimal robot ninja: making robots move in an optimal and responsive way'.
+This repository contains the matlab, python and C++ code written for the master thesis 'Optimal robot ninja: making robots move in an optimal and responsive way'.
 The goal of this thesis is to make a mobile robot platform move optimally in an environment containing static (optionally also dynamic) obstacles.
 Optimality is defined with respect to time.
 The project is a collaboration between [Intermodalics](https://www.intermodalics.eu/) and the [MECO research group](https://www.mech.kuleuven.be/en/pma/research/meco/) at KU Leuven.

 ## Contents
 The repository contains following folders: